Izzat037/Izzat037/README.md

 🌱 I’m currently learning Kotlin, Android app development, and how to build a data analyst portfolio

-💞️ I’m looking to collaborate on app development projects, especially related to Islamic tools or data-driven solutions

 📫 How to reach me: izzatsamsuddin@gmail.com

 😄 Pronouns: He/Him